Medal for CBBC man Anton Turner killed in elephant charge

 The medal honours his son's bravery "for facing a charging elephant in order to protect others".

-The bravery of Turner, from Herefordshire, was also recognised by the Royal Humane Society's In Memoriam Testimonial in 2010.'A hero'
+The bravery of Turner, from Herefordshire, was also recognised by the Royal Humane Society's In Memoriam Testimonial in 2010.

 Mr Turner, who had been in the 1st Battalion the Worcestershire and Sherwood Foresters, was fatally injured by the elephant in the Mbarika Mountains, Tanzania.

 He had been chief guide for the CBBC series Serious Explorers.

 He had been at the head of the expedition party which included three children, the TV crew and two trackers.

 The young bull elephant had unexpectedly charged the group, coming out of foliage at very close proximity.

 "The elephant was in full charge and clearly angry, with its trunk down close to its body," the society said.

 Anton tried to frighten off the elephant and grabbed hold of its trunk to divert it, before being thrown to the ground.